muhammadachar435/Ronin-Website/README.md

-# The Ronin Website
+# 🥷 The Ronin Website Clone

-A sleek and modern **HTML, CSS (Tailwind), and JavaScript** website inspired by Samurai aesthetics.
+A sleek and modern **HTML, CSS (Tailwind), and JavaScript** **E-commerce website clone** inspired by Samurai aesthetics.
 Built for responsive performance with features like a shopping cart and smooth animations.

 ![Screenshot](./screenshots/ronin-home.png)